 Kenshiro: Is that panic I hear in your voice?
 Don't worry, it'll all be over soon.

-- The live action Fist of the North Star movie is pretty bad but for one scene it felt like a real adaption.
-Ken saves a couple that gave him shelter from a trio of bandits.
+In the 1995 direct-to-video live-action film, Ken saves a couple that gave him shelter from a trio of bandits.
 The first he kills by kicking his foot through a wall, the bandit's jaw is bent out.
 Much like a panel from the manga the bandit tries to adjust it before dying.
 The second is punched in the back until his torso breaks.
 The last guy gets the 100 Cracked Fist move and while it lacks the traditional year or music power up it gets suspense as the bandit's head starts deforming and explodes off screen.
-Sadly after that the film makers forgot they were making a Hokuto no Ken movie and Ken no longer has super strength and there are no special martial arts.
+Sadly after that the filmmakers forgot they were making a Hokuto no Ken movie and Ken no longer has super strength and there are no special martial arts.